 In addition to being filled with picture-worthy landscapes all around, there are plenty of activities for people who want something more than just sunbathing.
 You can also go fishing or hiking on this island if you’re looking for an active vacation experience.

 Besides the gorgeous views, the locals are also quite welcoming, making this quaint little region one of the best quiet Greek islands for holidays.
-As for booking local experiences or hotels, search them up on Skyscanner or other similar sites.

 See Related: Best Greek Party Islands